rxanders35/leetcode/README.md

-# neetcode
+# Leetcode Journey
-A repo for logging the sequential order in which I learn different data structures and algorithms on the Neetcode.IO platform.
+A repo for logging the sequential order in which I learn different data structures and algorithms on the Leetcode platform.